Rosewool Insulation Refractory Co.,Ltd.

 Safety Precautions

-• Wear PPE: Rock wool fibers can irritate skin and lungs.
+• Wear PPE: rock wool fibers can irritate skin and lungs.
 Always use gloves, goggles, and a mask.

 • Minimize Dust: Wet the cutting area slightly with a spray bottle to reduce airborne particles.